 In this sense, coolers can make an amateur player feel better about his game.
 We’re also so dazzled when someone like Daniel Negreanu can make an incredible lay down, that’s it’s somewhat refreshing when a Phil Ivey or Doyle Brunson can’t fold their very good, but not best, poker hand.

-I experienced a cooler at the Ameristar poker room in Blackhawk, Colorado, when the river card fell and I had the nut flush (the ace high flush).
+I experienced a cooler at the Ameristar Black Hawk poker room, when the river card fell and I had the nut flush (the ace high flush).
 Only when the older man in the nine seat re-raised me did I assume he had the straight flush.
 I called of course, because this is Blackhawk, and people will re-raise you with lots of junk, but also because unless it’s a paired board, (where there’s a possibility of me losing to a full house), I’m physically and mentally unable to fold an ace-high flush.

 Another rare cooler is having the second nuts, and losing to the nuts.